Born-again BlackBerry: Canadian icon hopes to ride trucks to growth

 "HOPE AND PROMISE"

 The strategy is not without risks.
-BlackBerry faces challenges entering the telematics market, where analysts say rivals include Omnitracs, Teletrac Navman, Tomtom NV, Trimble Inc and U.S. telecommunications giant Verizon Communications Inc. Verizon last year paid some $2.4 billion to buy GPS vehicle tracking firm Fleetmatics Group Plc.
+BlackBerry faces challenges entering the telematics market, where analysts say rivals include Omnitracs, Teletrac Navman [VCRCPM.UL], Tomtom NV (TOM2.AS), Trimble Inc (TRMB.O) and U.S. telecommunications giant Verizon Communications Inc (VZ.N).
+Verizon last year paid some $2.4 billion to buy GPS vehicle tracking firm Fleetmatics Group Plc.

 Radar "is not a unique and earth-shattering product," said Nicholas Farhi, a partner at OC&C Strategy Consultants who advises companies on optimizing logistics operations.